mahfuzzayn/book-shop-b4a2v1/README.md

 ### 1. **Product (Book) Management**
    - **Create Books**: Add new books with details like title, author, price, category, description, quantity & inStock.
    - **Update Books**: Modify book details like price, stock quantity, and description.
    - **View All Books**: Retrieve a list of all books in the shop.
-Books can be seached or filtered through title, author & category wise.
+Books can be searched or filtered through title, author & category wise.
    - **Get Single Book**: Get information of a specific book by its ID.
    - **Delete Books**: Remove a book that is no longer available for sale.